pallets/flask/docs/quickstart.rst

 See also:

--   :doc:`/server` and :doc:`/cli` for information about running in
+-   :doc:`/server` and :doc:`/cli` for information about running in debug mode.
-    development mode.
 -   :doc:`/debugging` for information about using the built-in debugger and other debuggers.
 -   :doc:`/logging` and :doc:`/errorhandling` to log errors and display